 Salazar Meats is committed to providing high-quality, humanely raised beef and pork to Colorado and northern New Mexico.
 We realize that part of what makes an economy sustainable is reasonable pricing.
 By raising beef on only grass (no grain inputs ever) and selecting slower-growing heritage breed hogs (that are free roaming) our model is put at a significant economic disadvantage relative to feedlot systems.
 By selling large quantities of meat at a time, we save costs associated with marketing and sales.
 We then pass these saving on to you.
 We have consistently been able to beat prices of the big chain natural and health food stores by selling in large quantities.
 If you can’t see us at the farmers market, consider purchasing a large order of beef or pork.
-We sell beef in bundles as small as quarters and pork as small as halves.
+We sell beef in bundles as small as approximately 40 lbs. and pork as small as halves.

 Salazar Meats is proud to source meat not only from our family farm, but also from Sweet Grass COOP, an exceptional group of ranchers in Colorado and New Mexico.
 Please learn about their careful management practices here: http://www.sweetgrasscoop.com/co-op-documents.
 Click on COOP Production Protocols for details.
 Carcass quality is measured before sending it to processing by ultrasound.
 This ultrasound provides data on the levels of backfat, tenderness, and marbling.
 Certain minimum scores must be met for the meat to be sold as a bulk pack to you.
 A low scoring animal will be destined for ground beef and beef jerky.
 Additionally, as we also control the butchery of these animals, we have the ability to inspect our animals before AND after the slaughter step.